Cedar Vale, KS

 10 people

-As of 2023, 2.43% of Cedar Vale, KS residents (15 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.43% of Cedar Vale, KS residents (15 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cedar Vale, KS was 1.69%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Cedar Vale, KS compared to that of it's neighboring and parent geographies.